 A stony terroir

-He makes and ages grapes and wines from neighbors and produces all Ardèche richness in a wide range of wines called les Sept Pierres.
+François Tissot started a side negociant activity.
+He makes and ages both grapes and wines from neighbour producers to encompass the richness of all Ardèche terroirs in a wide range of wines called Les Sept Pierres.

 His moto stays FINESSE and ELEGANCE.